Google’s Mobile-First Index Is Live (Sorta): What Does That Mean for You?

 What sort of things is Google looking for with its new mobile-first index?
 Even in a perfect world where this has been out for years, it would be difficult to say for sure what Google is looking for.
 That said, there are a few safe bets that you could “take to the bank” on this one in terms of the things Google may be looking for.
 Those things are:

 Is your site responsive to the device the user is using?
 Can your site display accurately on devices on all sizes?
 Do you have a mobile-specific version of your website?
 Do you only have one version of your website that caters to desktops?

 Does your website load quickly?
 Bounce rates tend to be higher with mobile users, as their patience tolerance is quite a bit lower than their desktop counterparts.
 With some people still limited by phone speed, does your website make an effort to load quickly on subpar networks?

 Does your content show accurately on a mobile phone?
 How about a mobile phone with different dimensions?
 How about a tablet?
 Having content that shows accurately no matter what device you are on is essential moving forward.

 Do your menus, content, and other web attributes resize to be usable for users on mobile phones?
 Making a responsive website that adjusts not just the content, but the menu and other usability functions of a website isn’t just recommended, it’s critically necessary.

-So what does this mean moving forward?
+So what does this mean for your automotive repair seo moving forward?
 Well, if you aren’t designing for mobile now, you are already behind.
 This signifies a much larger dichotomy change in web design and internet marketing overall.
 Five years ago, we would have told you to design your desktop site to look great, and to have a mobile site on the back burner just in case.
 Two years ago, we would have told you to plan to have a mobile version of your website that is just as compelling as your desktop version.
 Today, designers need to start thinking their mobile layouts as their primary design, with the desktop version being the one seen by “outliers.”
 Welcome to the future – we’re here to help.